How unweighted GPA works

 - Mixing semester and year grades.
 Pick one — most schools report semester grades into GPA.

 - Forgetting credit hours.
-A 4-credit course pulls weight twice as much as a 1-credit elective.
+A heavier 4-credit course pulls on your average far more than a 1-credit elective.

 Source: NCES — US grading scale standards